 When you’re emotionally and mentally exhausted, your body is on overdrive!
 You might experience sweaty palms, a racing heart, dry mouth and extreme discomfort.
 This can all lead to agitation.
 You might also experience mood swings.

-How To Control Your Anxiety
+How To Calm Your Anxiety

 Self care and mental health are absolutely connected.
 Here’s what does help me and hopefully you too!